The Lower Klamath NWR safaris in 2017 and 2018 were amazing.

 horned owls.
 We found and photographed the family of river otters (5) everyday

-doing the usual river otter stuff (like eating fish, playing, etc) as well as
+in 2017 doing the usual river otter stuff (like eating fish, playing, etc) as well as

 two encounters with rare mink - an animal I'm not sure I've ever seen before in

 the west.
 A blast of cold arctic air and a snowstorm days before gave us

 the perfect habitat to encounters these critters throughout the refuge.
 Snow or

 We meet in Klamath Falls, OR the night before the safari begins,

 January 21st.
 I have three

 spaces in my truck for those wanting to car pool, and we usually leave early

 enough to spend a few hours in the Sacramento NWR on the way north.